What is Cervical Foraminotomy?

 What Happens After the Surgery?

-Usually the patient is able to get out of his or her bed within an hour or two after the surgery.
-The surgeon may advise you to wear a soft neck collar.
-You will be instructed to move your neck very carefully and comfortably.
+Usually the patient can get out of his or her bed within an hour or two after the surgery.
+The surgeon may advise you to wear a soft neck (cervical) collar.
+We will instruct you to move your neck very carefully and comfortably.